Visual Management

 (differences between expected vs. actual results)

-Data inside a computer is not visual (until it is printed)
+Data hidden in a computer is not visual

 A visual management system must be visual.